 You mentioned that being out here is like being stuck in a web.
 Would you want to go back to the city?

 There’s an itch.
 I just spent the last couple of years writing.
-I was offered a job in London and turned it down, and on the day I was supposed to start work I realised I had to get up and start work on something straight away, thinking I’d do a hack job like you hear people’s first efforts at novels are, just for the kick of it.
+I was offered a job in London and turned it down, and on the day I was supposed to start work I realized I had to get up and start work on something straight away, thinking I’d do a hack job like you hear people’s first efforts at novels are, just for the kick of it.
 So I wrote a crime thriller.
 And now that it’s done how I want it (as long as I don’t look at it anymore) I’m ready for the next thing.

 Why did you do this one as a novel instead of a comic?

 It would never work as a comic.
 And it didn’t come to me as that kind of idea.
 The writing world is very alien to me though, and I really need to think about if and how the hell I can get that into print.
 Gabriel reads a lot of crime fiction and laughed when he found out that I am not at all well read.
 He thought that would make my effort a very strange go at the genre.
 So he’s having a read now, and we’ll see what he says about that.
 But I’ve seen a ton of films.
 That’s my reference.
-Maybe it’s a novelisation of a film.
+Maybe it’s a novelization of a film.
 Three.
 I accidentally wrote three books.

 Writing is best started immediately on waking up in the morning, before the mind gets in the way of yourself.
 Drawing is another energy entirely, best started when the sun is going the other way.
 It’s a darker process, more like it should be done inside a pentagram.